Computing exponential of tridiagonal Toeplitz matrices with applications to numerical solution of the heat equation: Numerical examples

-In Figure \ref{fighq}, errors of the present methods with $\Delta x=0.05$, $\mu=2.205$, and $d=8$ are illustrated in time steps by infinity norm.
-As shown in the figure, error in both methods is similar because the methods are of order $2.$
+In Figure \ref{fighq}, the absolute errors, using infinity norm, of the presented method in Section \ref{sec:heat:eq1}, method in \eqref{num}, and the Crank--Nicolson method are shown.
+In this figure, we illustrate the methods for $\Delta x = 0.05$ and $d = 8$, with $\Delta t = 0.04$ (left) and $\Delta t = 0.05$ (right) in time steps.
+As shown in the figure, the errors in both methods are approximately similar because both methods are of order $2$ in space.